 Lifestyle Survival

-These titles typically focus on the simulation of life in a specific time period or place, or as a specific person.
-They may have mechanics that feature in traditional survival games, but are typically more about the general management of day-to-day life.
-While similar to Society Survival games, a key difference is the player remains a first hand & key component of the gameplay as opposed to an external outside force.
+Typically focus on life simulation in a specific period or place or as a particular person.
+They may have mechanics that feature in traditional survival games but are typically more about the general management of day-to-day life.
+While similar to Society Survival games, a key difference is that the player remains a firsthand and critical component of the gameplay instead of an external outside force.

 Society Survival

-These titles typically involve the management of a group – varied in size- as they survive & rebuild a life of normalcy after a traumatic or post apocalyptic event.
+Typically involve managing a group – varied in size- rebuilding their society in the wake of a catastrophe or building up a new life while exploring new territories.
 Frequently involves societal aspects (religion, trade, morale) along with foundational survival elements like food, water, supplies, etc.

 Survival Horror

-These titles primarily involve the player’s struggle to survive against an external threat that is either hunting them or a direct danger to them.
-They may include tasks for the player to complete while trying to avoid death, but do not require your typical survival game upkeep.
+Primarily involve the player’s struggle to survive against a dangerous external threat.
+They may include tasks for the player to complete while trying to avoid death but do not require your typical survival game upkeep.

 Nominal Survival